six-two/mkdocs-toggle-sidebar-plugin/README.md

 - [Material for MkDocs](https://github.com/squidfunk/mkdocs-material): `material`
 - Builtin themes: `mkdocs`, `readthedocs`

+You can play around with it and these themes on the [test page](https://mkdocs-toggle-sidebar.six-two.dev).

 The settings are stored using the `localStorage` object, so that it will persist between pages.

 I wrote it after getting frustrated by the browser's `Find in page` function matching way to many links in the navigation sidebar instead of searching in the actual page's content.